 4. Choose an alternative airport.

 You are headed to London and the tickets are expensive.
 However, there’s a $500.00 difference from home to Paris.
 Okay, get to Paris and take the train straight into Victoria Station.
 You just saved about $1000.00!
-Consider other airport alternatives: Shannon and Dublin, Warsaw and Krakow, Munich and Salzburg, the list goes on.
+Consider other airport alternatives: Shannon and Dublin, Warsaw and Krakow, Glasgow and Edinburgh, the list goes on.
 You may find that you have the opportunity for an adventure you never even considered.

 5. Download the state department’s Mobile Pass app.